There are various ways in which Om can be invoked for blessing and benefitting yourself and others.

 An alternative to Purascharana is a Yoga Day.
 On a Yoga Day you stay at home and unplug: turn off the telephone, computer, smart phone, CD player, television and radio, read nothing but spiritual writings and meditate.
 Meditation is the heart of a Yoga Day.
-You should meditate for at least two three-hour periods.
+Ideally, you should meditate for at least two three-hour periods, but you may need to work up to that.
 For some reason three hours is a breakthrough, watershed or plateau number, for if you can meditate for three hours you can meditate even longer.
 You can do as much more as you wish, but it should be sensible and not forced.
 A Yoga Day is to be enjoyable and beneficial, not a struggle and a misery.
 Be sure you eat sensibly, too.
 Fasting is not what it is about.

 Throughout the day keep up the repetitions of Om whether meditating or not.
 Just listen to the mentally intoned sounds of Om.
 Immerse your inner awareness in Om whatever you are doing.
 It will get easier as you go along.
-To help keep remembering Om you can even use a japa mala, a rosary of prayer beads, as much as you like.
+To help keep remembering Om you can even use a japa mala as much as you like.
 Do not worry if your mind wanders; that is natural.
 The Yoga Day, too, will bring you real benefit, as you will see.

 It is good to sometimes have two or more Yoga Days in a row.
 Some people go out of town to a quiet place where they can be alone for a few days.
 Others find a quiet hotel that has vegetarian food and spend their days in a room depending on room service for their food.
 At such times it is actually good to go on one or two walks each day if you can do so without being distracted or bothered by anyone.
 Not having contact with people is essential, though of course you should not be rude to anyone.
 Just do your best to be alone.
 Insist on it, actually.
 But politely.